How To Do GHD Back Extensions

 GHD Back Extensions Exercise

-GHD Back Extensions or Glute Ham Developer is a great exercise for targeting the gluteus muscles, hamstrings and lower back.
+GHD Back Extensions or Glute Ham Developer is a great exercise for targeting the posterior chain which includes gluteus muscles, hamstrings and lower back.

 There is secondary emphasis on the hip flexors and abdominal muscles.